todd-lm/nycbikemap/README.md

-Bike Rack by Blair Adams from the Noun Project Horizontal Two Way Arrow by Hunter Beal from the Noun Project Right Arrow by Hunter Beal from the Noun Project
+Bike Rack by Blair Adams from the Noun Project Horizontal Two Way Arrow by Hunter Beal from the Noun Project Right Arrow by Hunter Beal from the Noun Project Hazard by Adrien Coquet from the Noun Project